Kazakhstan has recently brought back the requirement to obtain a visa before arrival, for most nationalities including UK and US travellers.

 Please note that government travel warnings often affect the validity of your travel insurance, and you should check this with your insurance company.

 The local currency in Kazakhstan is the tenge.
 It’s not difficult to change money in the region – usually, the most convenient place will be a hotel but your guide will be able to point you in the right direction.
 There are also an increasing number of ATMs in larger towns.
 However, these are not always reliable and so it is best to think of them as a back up rather than a main means of obtaining money.
 The best currency to bring for exchange purposes is US dollars, and these should have issue dates of 2006 or later, otherwise they can be difficult to exchange.

 Credit cards are accepted in larger hotels and better restaurants (usually in major cities only) but are not commonly accepted elsewhere.

 When travelling to some of the destinations we offer you need to bear in mind that things won’t always work here as we’re used to them working at home.
 Travelling in underdeveloped and untouristed destinations requires both patience and a sense of humour.
 There may be problems with infrastructure, attitudes may be different, and maintenance may not be as high a standard as we would always like, but this is very much part and parcel of travelling in such a place.
 We aim to resolve any issues as quickly as possible, and thank you for your patience.

 We keep a very close eye on the travel advice issued by the UK Foreign and Commonwealth Office so that we can keep you up to date with any warnings.
-At the time of writing the FCO does not advise against travel to any of the parts of Uzbekistan, Turkmenistan, Kazakhstan, Kyrgyzstan and Tajikistan that we visit on our tours.
+At the time of writing the FCO does not advise against travel to any of the parts of Kazakhstan that we visit on our tours.